jsakamoto/Toolbelt.Blazor.I18nText/README.md

 - Integration with ASP.NET Core localization (`IStringLocalizer<T>` support)
 - Localize validation message
 - Plural form support
-- Text formatting by place holder.
+- Text formatting by placeholder.
 - Integration with `System.Globalization.Culture.CurrentUICulture`.

 The following features will not be supported forever, because these features are not the scope of this library, I think.